 Free of charge.

-Participants should anticipate a time investment between 2 to 3 hours per week over the duration of the course.
+Participants will need 3–5 hours per week to review the material, contribute to discussions, and complete a short assignment.
 Support from U4 advisers and affiliated experts is available.

 Who can apply